Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

       unrevoke any previously revoked certificates.

-4. Each entry in the `subtree` field corresponds to the union of the Current Authenticated Search Keys and Past Authenticated Search Keys lists, in lexicographic order.
+4. Each entry in the `subtree` field corresponds to the union of the Current Authenticated Search Keys list and, if the client advertised a provisional tree head and the subsequent log entry exists, the Past Authenticated Search Keys list.
 Entries corresponding to search keys that are in the Current Authenticated Search Keys list contain the search key's state in the provisional Prefix Tree.
 Entries corresponding to search keys that are **only** in the Past Authenticated Search Keys list contain the search key's state in the subsequent log entry.
 For each entry in the `subtree` field: